Rob Refsnyder Player Props: Red Sox vs. Twins

 Rob Refsnyder At The Plate

-- Refsnyder is hitting .211 with a double, a home run and seven walks.
+- Refsnyder has a double, a home run and seven walks while batting .205.

-- In seven of 12 games this season, Refsnyder has picked up at least one hit, including one game with multiple hits.
+- Refsnyder has picked up a hit in seven games this season (53.8%), including one multi-hit game.

-- He has hit a long ball in one of 12 games, and in 2.2% of his plate appearances.
+- He has homered in one of 13 games, and in 2.1% of his plate appearances.

-- He has scored in six games this year (50.0%), but has had no multi-run games.
+- He has scored a run in seven of 13 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.